sftcd/tlspad/README.md

     fail (blocking) from time to time.
 Killing the test browser seens to get things to move along ok, albeit we miss that measurement.

+- [ignore-stubby.sh](ignore-stubby.sh) generates (or updates) the ``ignore.addrs``
+file, that causes ``Tls2Music.py`` to skip those addresses when making music.
+Including those makes for more boring sound:-)

 - [playem.sh](playem.sh) is just a quick script to use timidity to play all the ``.midi`` files in the current directory

 ## Tools used

-Notes made while figuring out what to use.
+Notes made while figuring out `what to use.
 These aren't really organised, but are just so's I can go back to something later if I wanna.

 ## General pcap processing